 I’ve toured on sports bikes in the past with small, fabric panniers.
 And to be honest, the difference in the width of the bike was negligible.

-But filtering on my Africa Twin can be somewhat of a breath-holding exercise.
+But filtering on my previous Africa Twin could be somewhat of a breath-holding exercise.

-Coming home from the Alps the other year, my Dad (on his trusty Honda Deauville) bobbed and weaved through the clogged arteries of the M25 like a grasshopper trying to hold in a fart.
+Coming home from the Alps the other year, my Dad (on his trusty Honda Deauville) bobbed and weaved through the clogged arteries of the M25 like a grasshopper holding in a fart.

-I, on the other hand, often got stopped and had to wait my turn – simply because I couldn’t squeeze through the gaps that he could.
+I, on the other hand, often had to stop and had to wait my turn – simply because I couldn’t squeeze through the gaps that he could.

 Panniers vs Roll Bag: Filtering